HTTPArchive/almanac.httparchive.org/src/content/en/2022/jamstack.md

 You can see that React is more popular in the Jamstack than the general web, and so is Gatsby.
 Now let's look at "web frameworks", again as somewhat arbitrarily defined by Wappalyzer:

 {{ figure_markup(
-  caption="JavaScript frameworks used by all sites.", description="Bar chart showing...", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSVe-RPqA23n5VYyvNGcmljPDWPhiBqlMFOQFp5vc4CKT_u5Zd6cldCKUVg56FoqRyaarvvMTs-uY4c/pubchart?oid=193748603&format=interactive", sheets_gid="1751614355",
+  caption="Web frameworks used by all sites.", description="Bar chart showing Microsoft ASP.NET is used by 8.4% of desktop and 6.7% of mobile sites, Ruby on Rails by 1.4% and 1.1% respectively, Laravel by 1.0% and 1.0%, Express by 0.8% and 0.7%, Next.js by 0.8% and 0.7%, CodeIgniter by 0.7% and 0.7%, Nuxt.js by 0.5% and 0.4%, Django by 0.3% and 0.3%, Helix Ultimate by 0.3% and 0.3%, and finally Yii is used by 0.3% of desktop and 0.2% of mobile sites.",
+  chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSVe-RPqA23n5VYyvNGcmljPDWPhiBqlMFOQFp5vc4CKT_u5Zd6cldCKUVg56FoqRyaarvvMTs-uY4c/pubchart?oid=193748603&format=interactive",
+  sheets_gid="1751614355",
   sql_file="jamstack_web_frameworks.sql",